 Indigenous Languages and Arts Program

-The Indigenous Languages and Arts program has around $20.0 million available annually to support a diverse, professional and community-driven network of 22 Language Centres and a range of specific language projects across regional and remote Australia.
-It also supports organisations that contribute to ensuring the sustainability, vitality and strength of Indigenous communities through showcasing, preserving and encouraging participation in Aboriginal and Torres Strait Islander artistic expression.
-The vast majority of projects supported through this program are in communities across regional and remote Australia.
+The Indigenous Languages and Arts program invests over $20.0 million annually to assist Aboriginal and Torres Strait Islander peoples to express, preserve and maintain their cultures through languages and arts.
+Grant funding supports community-led Indigenous language projects that are helping to preserve, revive and maintain Indigenous languages, including a network of 22 Indigenous Language Centres and a range of specific language projects located across regional and remote Australia.
+The program also supports organisations that contribute to ensuring the sustainability, vitality and strength of Indigenous communities through showcasing, preserving and encouraging participation in Aboriginal and Torres Strait Islander artistic expression.
+The majority of projects supported through this program are in communities across regional and remote Australia.

-In 2018-19, almost $25.8 million will help revitalise and celebrate Australia’s many Indigenous languages, and support and promote both traditional and contemporary Indigenous artistic expression.
+In 2019-20, $23.4 million in grant funding will assist the community to revitalise and celebrate Australia’s many Indigenous languages, and support and promote both traditional and contemporary Indigenous artistic expression.

 Indigenous Visual Arts Industry Support Program

 The Indigenous Visual Arts Industry Support Program supports a professional, viable and ethical Indigenous visual arts industry, with strong participation by, and employment for, Aboriginal and Torres Strait Islander people.